 What Is Yoga?

-At first practicing yoga feels like stretching, but the aim is to learn yourself, identify and understand your imbalances and to make changes so that ultimately you are less affected by the stresses of living.
+At first practicing yoga feels like stretching, but the aim is to learn yourself, identify and understand your imbalances and to make changes so that you cope with stress.

-You begin by working with your body in the poses but quickly learn to connect the mind, intelligence and breath to what you are doing.
+You begin by moving your body (yoga poses) but quickly learn to connect the mind, intelligence and breath to what you are doing.

 What Should I Know ?